-- Make sure the temperature of the storage area is within 14 to 140 °F (-10 to 60 °C). - Attach the lens cover and retract the feet. - Remove the batteries from the remote control. - Pack the projector in its original packaging or equivalent.
+- Make sure the temperature of the storage area is within 14 to 140 °F (-10 to 60 °C). - Attach the lens cover and retract the feet. - Remove the batteries from the remote control. - Pack the projector in its original or equivalent packaging.